 What is immediately apparent is the quote does not have a citation.
 This is usually a red flag, indicating something is off.
 It’s surprising that a non-profit, extremely popular apologetics empire with an annual budget over $10 million doesn’t have basic editorial standards minimally requiring direct quotes to have a citation.
 What’s more concerning is this doesn’t appear to be a simple oversight on a web page.
 Catholic Answers is apparently selling a book with this false quote and the author of the article is “a Lecturer in Church History at the Christendom College Graduate School of Theology.”

-The present author’s list of contributions to Catholic Answers includes at least one other false legend about the origin of the Christmas tree.
+The offending author’s list of contributions to Catholic Answers includes at least one other false legend about the origin of the Christmas tree.
 That one is more forgivable as it was only about a year ago that Roger Pearse skillfully dissected the myth and unveiled it’s origin.
 I doubt either of these works of fiction will see correction or retraction by Catholic Answers or the “historian” author.
 If they do, I will gladly post an update and give credit where it is due…we all make mistakes.

 Tracing the history of the quote